Hooded mannikin: Courtship and display

 An unpaired male in healthy condition will sing advertisement songs directed at particularly nothing.
 He will begin singing with his head level, and bill opening and closing and a slight hint of bobbing.
 But soon his body will become motionless.

 However, when a female is near-by, the male may preface his display by flying about with a bit of nesting material.
 (Goodwin 1982) He will lower himself and edges along the perch and twists towards her.
 He will begin to sing with body upright, head pointed towards the bird.
 The head is held level or slightly downward, the throat is pumping and the weee song becomes pulsating.
-The flanks and belly feathers are fluffle out.
+The flanks and belly feathers are fluffed out.
 In the final stage of the display, the head is stretched up fully, the bill is held wide open without any movement of the mandibles.
 And the head is turned from side to side.
 Then he edges towards her maybe with little hops with the intention to mount.
 There is no noticeable movement and the song is continual high-pitched trill.
 This is when the high extended peeeeeee part of the song is uttered.